F3rika/mapPat/docs/source/useGuide.rst

 #.
 Go to the `mapPat GitHub page <https://github.com/F3rika/mapPat/tree/mapPat_Current>`_.
 #.
 Download the repository and unzip it (if needed).
 #.
 Enter the ``App`` folder of the repository.
 #.
-Run mapPat using R or R Studio.
+Run mapPat using R or RStudio.
-	| If your operating system is Microsoft Windows or MAC OSX open the ``mapPat_app.R`` script in R Studio and set the working directory to the ``App`` folder using the dedicated menu (Session > Set Working Directory > Choose Directory).
+	| If your operating system is Microsoft Windows or MAC OSX open the ``mapPat_app.R`` script in RStudio and set the working directory to the ``App`` folder using the dedicated menu (Session > Set Working Directory > Choose Directory).
 Then run the ``mapPat_app.R`` script clicking on the “Run App” button in the top right corner of the “Source” panel.

 	| If your operating system is MAC OSX or Linux and you prefer to use a shell environment, run the ``mapPat_appShell.sh`` script from the App folder.
 Make sure to make the script executable before using it.
 Then copy the generated url on any browser to correctly visualise mapPat.